DroneBridge/ESP32/README.md

 Also allows for a fully transparent serial to wifi pass through with variable packet size (Continuous stream of data required).

+DroneBridge for ESP32 is a telemetry/low data rate only solution.
+There is no support for cameras connected to the ESP32 since it does not support video encoding.

 ![DroneBridge for ESP32 concept](https://raw.githubusercontent.com/DroneBridge/ESP32/master/wiki/db_ESP32_setup.png)

 ## Features